KarchinLab/2020plus/doc/code.rst

 Code
 ====

-The code is written in 100% python.
+The code is written in almost 100% python.
 This has a clear advantage of preventing usage of "hacked" scripts.
 In fact, the code is meant to be used through a single python script named run.py.
 If a module has a main method then generally that is the only function that is called externally from a different module.
+The one exception is the use of RPy2 to run R's random forest algorith implemented in the randomForest library.

 :doc:`data_analysis`
 --------------------